Move the Stones of Rome to Rise:

 Julius Caesar, 3.2.207-221 (circa 1599)

 But I ran into a difficulty of interpretation.
-Our teacher was good at helping the students to appreciate and enjoy Shakespeare, to understand what he wrote and thereafter show our understanding in our classroom declamations.
+Our teacher was generally fine; she was good at helping the students to appreciate and enjoy Shakespeare, to understand what he wrote, and thereafter show our understanding in our classroom declamations.
 And there was the rub.

 The final lines above are not quite the very end of Antony's oration, but they are the emotional climax.
 As I read the lines aloud, and it seemed obvious to me, Antony's emphasis should fall as follows: